-- Author: Peter M Stevens, MD; Chief Editor: Dennis P Grogan, MD more...
+- Author: Peter M Stevens, MD; Chief Editor: Jeffrey D Thomson, MD more...

-- A sunrise or Merchant view of the patellae may reveal tilt, subluxation, and, occasionally, osteochondral defects or loose bodies.
-Finally, it may be helpful to obtain an AP radiograph of the left wrist for bone age, to ensure remaining growth (ideally at least 12 mo) is adequate to allow for correction of a deformity by growth manipulation.
+A sunrise or Merchant view of the patellae may reveal tilt, subluxation, and, occasionally, osteochondral defects or loose bodies.
+Finally, it may be helpful to obtain an AP radiograph of the left wrist for bone age, to ensure remaining growth (ideally ≥12 months) is adequate to allow for correction of a deformity by growth manipulation.

-Depending upon the underlying etiology of genu valgum, epiphyseal, physeal, and/or metaphyseal histologic abnormalities may be present.
+Depending on the underlying etiology of genu valgum, epiphyseal, physeal, or metaphyseal histologic abnormalities may be present.
 However, biopsy of the bone rarely is necessary or helpful.
 Such invasive procedures may have an adverse effect upon physeal growth and the outcome of treatment.

 Wiemann JM 4th, Tryon C, Szalay EA.
 Physeal stapling versus 8-plate hemiepiphysiodesis for guided correction of angular deformity about the knee.
 J Pediatr Orthop.
 2009 Jul-Aug.
 29(5):481-5.
 [Medline].

 Stevens PM, Novais EN.
 Multilevel guided growth for hip and knee varus secondary to chondrodysplasia.
 J Pediatr Orthop.
 2012 Sep.
 32(6):626-30.
 [Medline].